CHTC/chtc-website-source/hpc-overview.md

 # Data Storage and Management

-**Data space in the HPC file system is not backed-up and should be treated as temporary by users**.
-Only files necessary for *actively-running* jobs should be kept on the file system, and files should be removed from the cluster when jobs complete.
+**Data space in the HPC Cluster filesystem is not backed-up and should be treated as temporary by users**.
+Only files necessary for *actively-running* jobs should be kept on the filesystem, and files should be removed from the cluster when jobs complete.
 A copy of any essential files should be kept in an alternate, non-CHTC storage location.